TobikoData/sqlmesh/docs/concepts/models/python_models.md

 Because SQLMesh creates tables before evaluating models, the schema of the output DataFrame is a required argument.
 The `@model` argument `columns` contains a dictionary of column names to types.

 The function takes an `ExecutionContext` that is able to run queries and to retrieve the current time interval that is being processed, along with arbitrary key-value arguments passed in at runtime.
-The function can either return a Pandas, PySpark, or Snowpark Dataframe instance.
+The function can either return a Pandas, PySpark, Bigframe, or Snowpark Dataframe instance.

 If the function output is too large, it can also be returned in chunks using Python generators.